 Welcoming Babies Ceremonies are held as a special event for our city's youngest residents and their families.
-Participating families will receive a welcoming certificate on the day, a gift bag and be photographed alongside the Mayor of Townsville.
-Families will be sent a complimentary photo to mark the occasion in the weeks following the event.
+Participating families will receive a welcoming certificate on the day, a gift bag and a photo opportunity alongside the Mayor of Townsville.

 Welcome Baby to Country

 Presented by The Welcome Baby To Country Sub-Committee.